-The system contains up to two dimming channels for groups of lights which can be dimmed, turned on and turned off by this screen, and can also be turned on and off by furniture mounted switches.
+The system contains up to two dimming channels for groups of lights which can be dimmed, turned on and turned off by this screen and can also be turned on and off by furniture mounted switches.
+The entry light can be controlled from the local switch adjacent to the entry door (if fitted) or the control panel entry light button.
+Each item can toggle the light on or off.

-The awning light on a motorhome can again be controlled by a number of items, the control panel awning light button, the App and the lock and unlock system (dependant on system setting being set to do so).
+The awning light can be controlled from a number of sources, the control panel awning light button or the lock and unlock system (dependant on system setting being set to do so).
 Each item can toggle the light on or off.